ravikp7/reservation-calendar/README.md

 Constraints & Requirements
 --------------------------
-You have to use **AngularJS 1.x**.
+**You can use any framework you'd like**.
 It could be in any version of Javascript (ES6+ or ES5 it doesn't matter).
 You are **not** allowed to use a library for the calendar system that you're going to implement, that has be implemented by you.
 You can use any other library to help you with the CSS and Javascript.
+Since I'm testing creativity and code design, I recommend you use whatever you're most comfortable with.

 Your application has to have the following:
 - A way to navigate between months.